khalladay/render-with-notepad/README.md

 ## Included Projects
 There are a number of projects included as part of the render-in-notepad solution (located inside the Render-In-Notepad directory).
 They are as follows:

+### RayTracer
+A simple real time ray tracer which renders a 3D scene in Notepad, using memory scanning to get the address of Notepad's text buffer Requires you pass the path to Notepad.exe as a command line argument  [Link](https://github.com/khalladay/render-with-notepad/tree/master/Render-With-Notepad/RayTracer)

+### Snake
+A snake game which is played entirely in Notepad.exe.
+Uses memory scanning to get access to Notepad's text buffer, and uses the Innject_Payload_HookKeyboard dll to install a hook which redirects output from that Notepad instance to the Snake process so it can be used as game input.
+Requires the path to notepad.exe and the path to Inject_Payload_HookKeyboard's dll on the command line.
+[Link](https://github.com/khalladay/render-with-notepad/tree/master/Render-With-Notepad/Snake)

 ### MemoryScanner
 A quick and dirty memory scanning app which searches a target process' address space for a chosen byte pattern and prints that address to stdout.
 Requires the name of the (already running) process you wish to scan, and a string "byte pattern" as command line args.
 [Link](https://github.com/khalladay/render-with-notepad/tree/master/Render-With-Notepad/MemoryScanner)

-### RayTracer
-A simple real time ray tracer which renders a 3D scene in Notepad, using memory scanning to get the address of Notepad's text buffer Requires you pass the path to Notepad.exe as a command line argument  [Link](https://github.com/khalladay/render-with-notepad/tree/master/Render-With-Notepad/RayTracer)

 ### FakeKeyboardInputToNotepad
 This program finds a running Notepad process and sends a WM_CHAR message to its edit control to print the letter 'E.' Requires that you already have notepad running.
 [Link](https://github.com/khalladay/render-with-notepad/tree/master/Render-With-Notepad/FakeKeyInputToNotepad)